-Pair of French Console Tables in the Style of Maison Bagués
+20th Century French Pair of Bronze Console Tables in the Style of Maison Bagués

-A unique Mid-Century modern pair of French console tables made of heavy gilded bronze frame in the faux bois design.
-The top was newly polished up, made of a white Thassos marble.
+A vintage Mid-Century modern pair of French console tables made of heavy gilded bronze frame in the faux bois design.
+The top was newly polished up, made of a white Thassos marble, in good condition.
 Wear consistent with age and use.
-Circa 1950, France.
+Circa 1950, Paris, France.

 Marble top: 1” H x 54.25” W x 15.5” D